jamalahmedmaaz/osj-code/april-2012/article.md

 This function takes a `String` and returns a `Query`.
 Since the `Query` type constructor is not exported, this is the only way client code can create a `Query`.
-Note that before passing the client-supplied `String` to the `Query`, we first escape it using the `escape` function.
+Note that before passing the client-supplied SQL `String` to the `Query`, we escape it using the `escape` function.

-For demo purposes we'll define `escape` and `id`.
+For demo purposes we'll define `escape` as `id`.
 In the real world this would actually do all the fancy escaping rules.

     escape = id